MohanathasThujeeban/topup-website/RAILWAY_400_ERROR_FIX.md

-# Railway 400 Bad Request Error - Fixed
+# Railway 400 Bad Request Error - Fixed ✅

 ## Problem
-When deploying to Railway, users were getting a **400 Bad Request** error when trying to register personal accounts.
+When deploying to Railway, users were getting a **400 Bad Request** error when trying to register personal accounts from the Vercel frontend (https://topup-website-gmoj.vercel.app/).

 ## Root Causes Identified